By: Team SE-EDU Since: Jun 2016 Licence: MIT

 |

-The user now decides that adding the place was a mistake, and decides to undo that action using undo
+The user now decides that adding the place was a mistake, and decides to undo that action using undo.

-.
-We will restore the address book to the state before the add
+We will pop the most recent command out of the undoStack and push it back to the redoStack.
+We will restore the address book to the state before the add command executed.

-If the undoStack is empty, then there are no other commands left to be undone, and an Exception will be thrown when popping the undoStack .
+If the undoStack is empty, then there are no other commands left to be undone, and an Exception will be thrown when popping the undoStack.

 |